plone/Products.ATReferenceBrowserWidget/readme.txt

       thumbnails)

     * show_review_state: allows you to display the workflow state for objects (off by default)

+    * show_path: display the relative path (relative to the portal object) of referenced objects

     * force_close_on_insert: closes the popup when the user choses insert.
 This overrides the behavior in multiselect mode.

     * base_query: defines query terms that will apply to all searches, mainly useful to create specific restrictions when allow_browse=0.
 Can be either a dictonary with query parameters, or the name of a method or callable available in cotext that will return such a dictionary.

 This add-on comes with an example content type that uses this widget.
 You can enable the installation